intel/llvm/sycl/doc/CompileTimeProperties.md

 } // namespace sycl::ext::oneapi
 ```

+The `[[__sycl_detail__::add_ir_global_variable_attributes()]]` attribute has an
-The initial entries in the C++ attribute's parameter list are the names of the
+even number of parameters.
+The first half of the parameters are the names of
-properties, and these are followed by the values of the properties.
-To
+the properties, and the second half of the parameters are the values for those
+properties.
+Each property has exactly one value, so the property at parameter
+position 0 corresponds to the value at position _N / 2_, etc.  To illustrate
-illustrate using the same example as before, the result of the parameter pack
+using the same example as before, the result of the parameter pack expansion
-expansion would look like this:
+would look like this:

 ```
 namespace sycl::ext::oneapi {